tkclough/tkclough.github.io/about.md

 permalink: /about/
 ---

 My name is Tim Clough.
 I am a student at Rensselaer Polytechnic Institute studying computer science.

-I'll occasionally write stuff and upload it here.
+With this blog, I hope to kill three birds with one stone: practice writing python to analyze data, improve my writing abilities, and create a portfolio of my work.